 No, most of them don’t say anything.
 I can tell when a few of them have been unhappy that I’m looking at their boat, but they stay quiet.

 Are most boaters cooperative and in favor of inspections to prevent the spread of AIS?

 There is an occasional jerk but most are okay with it.
 They don’t want AIS in the lake either.

 What is one law people don’t seem to know about?

 The bait law.

 Have you personally seen the effects of AIS on a lake?

 What is one thing you wish people know about AIS and preventing its spread?

 I would like there to be more educating via the press, web, etc. so that people are more aware in general.

-Now that you know a little more about Jim a Cass County Watercraft Inspectors, be sure to say Hi to him next time you he is at the access!
+Now that you know a little more about Jim a Cass County Watercraft Inspector, be sure to say Hi to him next time you he is at the access!